 He led the research on generalized rate monotonic scheduling theory (GRMS), which was cited as a major accomplishment in the selected accomplishment section of the 1992 National Academy of Science’s report, “A Broader Agenda for Computer Science and Engineering” (P.193).
 He also led a comprehensive revision of IEEE standards on real time computing to provide a coherent set of interfaces to support the use of GRMS, which has since become the best practice in the development of real time computing systems.
 He is active in dependable real time systems and is a most cited author in real time and embedded computing community.
 His recent work on real time computing and safety critical system integration have impacted many large scale high technology programs/

-He was a member of Office of the Secretary of Defense’s Avionics Advisory Team, a member of National Academy of Science’s study committee on Certifiably Dependable Software, s member of the peer review panel of Safety Critical Avionics Systems Branch at NASA’s Langley Research Center, and a member of NSF’s Planning committee on Cyber Physical Systems on high assurance medical devices.
-In recent years, he is working on safe medical device configuration and control (Safe MDPnP) and has developed the open loop safe safety interlock architecture, which serves as the foundation for Safe MDPnP systems.
+He is currently a member of NASA Advisory Council, reporting to the Administrator of NASA on matters important to United States civil aeronautic and space programs .
+He was a member of Office of the Secretary of Defense’s Avionics Advisory Team, a member of National Academy of Science’s committee on Certifiably Dependable Software, s member of the peer review panel of Safety Critical Avionics Systems Branch at NASA’s Langley Research Center, and a member of NSF’s Planning committee on Cyber Physical Systems on high assurance medical devices.

 Honors and Awards